-Theater Security Decision Making (TSDM): Intermediate-level Course
+Theater Security Decision Making (TSDM): Intermediate Level Course

-The Theater Security Decision Making (TSDM) course educates intermediate military officers and U.S. government civilians in the College of Naval

-Command and Staff and Naval Staff College on effective decision making and leadership on security issues, focusing primarily at the theater strategic level.
+The Theater Security Decision Making (TSDM) course educates intermediate military officers and U.S. government civilians in the College of Naval Command and Staff and Naval Staff College on the complexities of today's national and international security environment with a strong emphasis on regional security issues.
+The course offers a broad interdisciplinary curriculum in contemporary security studies that encompasses a diverse spectrum of regional and global issues and perspectives, but with particular emphasis on U.S. decision making challenges and processes at the theater-strategic level through the geographic combatant commands.
+Because of the theater-strategic focus of the course, each TSDM seminar will concentrate on a specific geographic region.
 Focus areas include enhancing cultural awareness and regional expertise; development of theater strategies and understanding associated requirements by the geographic combatant commands; preparation of officers and civilians for intermediate level command and staff assignments; the nature of economic, political, organizational, and behavioral factors affecting national security decisions within complex national security organizations, with particular emphasis on the combatant commands and their role within the Department of Defense; enhancing critical thinking skills and understanding of the role, formulation, and implementation of theater strategies within the context of broader U.S. national security strategies; and, the characteristics and skills needed to be an effective participant in a senior staff environment.

 The course philosophy reflects the belief that effective command and staff leaders must synthesize many academic disciplines and professional experiences.
-The course therefore approaches national security studies from three distinct levels of analysis, utilizing an interdisciplinary approach incorporating concepts from economics, political science, strategy, leadership, psychology, and cognate disciplines.
+The course therefore approaches national security studies utilizing concepts from foreign policy analysis and international relations theory to include the analysis of economics, political science, strategy, psychology, and cognate disciplines.
 In an active learning seminar environment, students apply concepts from these disciplines to case studies that encompass a spectrum of complex national security challenges.
-Each seminar concentrates on a specific geographic combatant command.
-Assignments to these regionally-oriented seminars are based on a preference sheet submitted by students and on assessment of past or likely future assignments to a particular region.